-Variables Definitions Measurements Financial constraints (moderating variable) A condition where an SME has broad access to profitable investment opportunities, but does not have the funds to execute those opportunities.
-Dummy variable, where a score of 1 is given to SMEs that experience financial constraints, and a score of 2 is given to SMEs that do not experience financial constraints.
-Financial partners (moderating variable) A condition, where an SME has a partnership relationship in the financial sector.
-A dummy variable, where a score of 1 is given to SMEs that have financial partners, and a score of 2 is given to SMEs that do not have financial partners.
-Size (control variable) SME size.
+Financial Constraints (Fin_Const) A condition where an SME has broad access to profitable investment opportunities but does not have the funds to execute those opportunities.
+A dummy variable, where a score of 0 is given to SMEs that are experiencing financial constraints, and a score of 1 is given to SMEs that are not experiencing financial constraints.

+Financial Partners A condition, where an SME has a A dummy variable, where a

+(Fin_Part) partnership relationship in the score of 0 is given to SMEs that

+financial sector. are having partners, and a score

+of 1 is given to SMEs that are

+not having partners.

+Size (SIZE) The size of SME.
 Total sales.

-Human capital (control variable) Human resources or non-financial resources controlled by an SME to achieve its goals.
-Interaction of number of employees with education level + entrepreneur education level.
-Social capital (control variable) Social resources or non-financial resources controlled by an SME to achieve its goals.
-In this case, the source is in the form of cooperation with other parties other than cooperation in the financial sector.
-Number of non-financial cooperation.
-Regional economic growth (control variable) Regional economic growth, which reflects the economic conditions and business climate in the area. $REG = \frac{GRDP_t - GRDP{t-1}}{GRDP{t-1}} \times 100\%$
+Human Capital (HC) Human resources or non-financial The additional amount of the

+resources are controlled by an interaction number of employees

+SME to achieve its goals. with education level and

+entrepreneur education level.

+Social Capital (SC) Social resources or non-financial Number of non-financial

+resources are controlled by an cooperation.

+SME to achieve its goals.
+In this

+case, the source is in the form of

+cooperation with other parties

+other than cooperation in the

+financial sector.

+Regional Economic Regional economic growth, which $REG = \frac{GRDP_t - GRDP{t-1}}{GRDP{t-1}} \times 100\%$

+Growth (REG) reflects the economic conditions

+and business climate in the area.